noiseprotocol/noise_spec/noise.md

  implemented more efficiently than by calling `ENCRYPT` (e.g.  by skipping the authentication tag calculation).

- * **`KDF(key, input)`**: Takes a `key` of 256 bits and some input data and returns a 256-bit output.
+ * **`KDF(key, input)`**: Takes a `key` of 256 bits and some arbitrary-length input data and returns a 256-bit output.
 This function should implement a cryptographic "PRF" keyed by `key`.
 This function should also be a collision-resistant hash function given a known `key`.  `HMAC-SHA2-256` is an example KDF.

- * **`HASH(data)`**: Hashes some input data and returns a collision-resistant hash output of 256 bits. `SHA2-256` is an example hash function.
+ * **`HASH(data)`**: Hashes some arbitrary-length input data and returns a collision-resistant hash output of 256 bits. `SHA2-256` is an example hash function.

 3.2.
-The  `cipherstate` object
+The  `CipherState` object
 -------------------------------

-A `cipherstate` can mix inputs into its internal state, and can encrypt and decrypt data based on its internal state.
-A `cipherstate` contains the following variables:
+A `CipherState` can encrypt and decrypt data based on its internal state.
+A `CipherState` contains the following variables:

  * **`k`**: A symmetric key of 256 bits for the cipher algorithm specified in the cipher parameters.